This webpage contains affiliate links. See more details here.

 👉 Not validating your ticket will result in a €50 fine!

-We love buying tickets for the Leonardo Express train in advance.
-We usually use the Trainline website, where you can do this in just a few clicks.
 Once we purchase the ticket, we receive it directly via email.
 This is convenient, as you can easily manage it online in case you want to travel earlier or later.
 Just click on the ticket, choose a new time, and then check in.
+Buying Leonardo Express tickets online saves your time as you can jump on the train shortly after getting your luggage.

 We love the fact that Leonardo Express trains have plenty of comfortable seats and room for our luggage.
 The large suitcases can be placed in the luggage area, which can be found at the front and back of each train car.
 Smaller bags can be placed on the racks above your seat.